GRE® Test At Home and Other COVID-19 Updates

 ETS launched the GRE® General Test at home to meet the needs of students affected by test center closures.
 It's the same valid and reliable GRE General Test, delivered to test takers at home.
 Monitoring of the test is conducted using live remote proctors and artificial intelligence technology by ProctorU®, the leading proctoring solution for online testing.
 See what your peers are saying about the at home solution.
 For business schools, see how the GRE General Test at home compares with GMAT® Online.
-For law schools, see how the GRE General Test at home compares with LSAT®-Flex.

 The GRE General Test at home is available everywhere that the computer-delivered GRE General Test is normally available, with the exception of Mainland China and Iran.
 Test centers are reopening in Mainland China and Iran, as well as many other countries.
 View Test Center Reopenings below for more information.

 We invite you to inform prospective candidates about the availability of the GRE General Test at home by providing graphics that you can post on your admissions web pages, including FAQ pages.
 View and download the graphics.